github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ## Step 2.1.
 Add a Ruby file

 You can pass specific files or entire directories for RuboCop to check.
 In this tutorial, you'll run RuboCop on an entire directory.
 RuboCop only checks Ruby code.
-You'll need to add a Ruby file in your repository that contains errors for RuboCop to find.
+To test your {% data variables.product.prodname_github_app %}, you'll need to add a Ruby file in your repository that contains errors for RuboCop to find.

-1. On {% data variables.product.prodname_dotcom %}, navigate to the repository where your app is installed.
+1. When you installed the app on your account, you granted the app access to one or more repositories.
+Navigate to one of those repositories.
 2. Create a new file named `myfile.rb`.
 For more information, see "[AUTOTITLE](/repositories/working-with-files/managing-files/creating-new-files)."
 3. Add the following content to `myfile.rb`: